 Cold start.
 In the first few observations on each arm, the posteriors are wide and the algorithm explores roughly uniformly.
 For a typical personal lines product on a mid-tier direct channel - 200-500 quotes per day - you will have meaningful differentiation between arms after roughly two to three weeks.
 If your volume is lower than that, the experiment runs slowly.

 Annual policy lifecycle.
 Conversion is a fast signal.
 A customer either binds or doesn’t, within hours of the quote.
 Claim frequency is a slow signal.
 You need policy years of exposure to observe it reliably.
-For frequency experiments, record_outcome_with_exposure() accepts partial-year exposure so you can update the model as claims emerge rather than waiting for full policy expiry.
+For frequency experiments, update the bandit as claims emerge by calling bandit.update(price_level, converted=False) for unclosed policies until claims are confirmed.
 But you cannot shortcut the fundamental problem: a loading that attracts better-risk business will take 12+ months to confirm at the claim frequency level.

 When to use this